diogoviveiros/diogoviveiros.github.io/_portfolio/advanced_paste.md

 ---
 title: "Advanced Paste for Windows"
-excerpt: "Clipboard and template integration tool for email-heavy workflows<br/>"
+excerpt: "Clipboard and template tool for Windows as a part of the Microsoft PowerToys project."
 collection: portfolio
 ---